ArtisanMobile/devdocs/_posts/android/2014-05-08-incode-experiments.md

 The method **registerExperiment:** takes a string representing the name of your experiment.

-The method **registerExperimentWithDescription(String experimentName)** or **registerExperimentWithDescription(String experimentName, String description)** takes a string representing the name of your experiment and an optional string for a description that will be displayed in Artisan Tools.
+The method **registerExperimentWithDescription(String experimentName, String description)** takes a string representing the name of your experiment and a string for a description that will be displayed in Artisan Tools.

 {% highlight java %}
 @Override